stein189/Simple-PHP-Router/README.md

 - Added interfaces and created an url factory

 <b>v0.3.0</b>
-- Its now posible to add requirement to url placeholders for more information see `placeholder requirements`
+- Its now posible to add options to url wildcards for more information see `wildcard options`

 <b>v0.2.0</b>
 - RouteResolver uses regex to match routes quicker